MontyPython-ManuL/Collection_framework/README.md

 ````python
 if __name__ == '__main__':
 ````
-7.Create list for test to assert
+7.Create list for test to assert.
 ````python
 if __name__ == '__main__':
     cases = [